Continuing Education Catalog

 Please note: The Notary Public exam will not be given during this workshop.
 To successfully complete this course and prepare for the exam, students are required to complete the reading, discussion and quiz activities identified in the course syllabus.

-Registration for this course closes Wednesday, Nov.
-1, to ensure participants have time to complete the course.
-Please see the registration webpage for our refund and tuition liability policy for online asynchronous courses.
+Registration for this course closes Wednesday, April 3, to ensure participants have time to complete the course.
+Please see our registration webpage for our refund and tuition liability policy for online asynchronous courses.

 Price: $85